LableOrg/java-bitsandbytes/README.md

 ## Purpose

-We use this tiny library in projects where bit and byte manipulation is performed.
-In particular, we use it to supplement Hadoop's `Bytes` class, which is usually available in our projects.
+This tiny library can be used in projects where bit and byte manipulation is performed to increase the readability of the code.
+In particular, it was designed to supplement (and sometimes replace) Hadoop's `Bytes` class, which is very useful, but part of a much larger library.

+This tiny library has no dependencies, which makes it useful in (for example) Hadoop's MapReduce tasks.

 ## Example usage